 Dining at Bodelwyddan Castle

-Breakfast and three-course dinners are included in your break and available in St David’s restaurant where the décor takes its inspiration from the local wildlife.
-The Glass Atrium and Mulberry Lounge are perfect for casual snacks and there are plenty of eateries close by
+Breakfast and three-course dinners are included in every break and available in St David’s restaurant where the décor takes its inspiration from the local wildlife.
+The light-flooded Glass Atrium and Mulberry Lounge within the castle are perfect for casual snacks and afternoon tea

 Ready to explore Bodelwyddan?